VPAC/matappprog/matappprog.md

 The academic version of MIT Macsyma remained available and was distributed by the US Department of Energy (DOE), and was maintained by Bill Schelter.
 Under the name of Maxima, it was released under GPL license in 1999, and now remains under active maintenance and development.

 Maxima is written in Common Lisp and designed to run on all POSIX systems including Linux, Mac OSX, and also with ports for MS-Windows.
 Whilst written in Common Lisp it is also designed that it can be extended with the use of Lisp programs.
 It will have one of a number of versions of Lisp as a dependency.
+The design of Maxima means it is largely function driven, and increasingly expansive.
+If a function can be written in Lisp, it can become a Maxima function.
+As a result it continues to grow and become more comprehensive.
+Only a small portion of the scope of Maxima is included in this chapter, but hopefully this does include most use cases.

+Specifically, this chapter covers the processes for installation from source with the additional consideration of using the environmental modules system, invoking the environment, getting help, editing, interpreting errors, core functionality such as operators, expressions, and data, along with the representation of plots and the access of files.

+There are a number of special Maxima functions for specific areas of mathematics, of which a few are provided in this book.
+This includes polynominials, special and elliptic functions, differentiation, integration, and differential equations, and matrices and linear Equations.
+There are others as well which are unfortunately outside the scope of this book, such as number theory, sets, tensor manipulation, and additional packages for various areas of work (e.g., financial mathematics), representation (3D visualisation), methods (Clebsch-Gordan and Wigner coefficients).

 Like many good things in life it is free software, released under the GNU Public License.
 For it's own part, Macsyma was developed at MIT with the earliest work being conducted in 1966.
 It's chief developer from the early 1980s, William Schelter, received permission from the US Department of Energy in 1998 to release a version under the GPL; that became Maxima.
 For plotting and display Maxima can make use of Gnuplot.
 The most popular graphical user interfaces for Maxima in wxMaxima, Jupyter, and GMaxima.